timoney/olympics2018/olympics2018-ui/README.md

 TODO:
-5. add log out functionality (hide it)
-7. check to make sure tokens expire after a day
-8. get a good color scheme
-9. make forms read only after a certain point of time and remove button to edit
+1. make forms read only after a certain point of time and remove button to edit
+2. center card
+3. make sure express app doesnt close when disconnect